-General provision against unclassified loans and off-balance sheet exposures: As per Bangladesh Bank directive, amount of provision maintained against unclassified loans and off-balance sheet exposures as of the reporting date has been considered maximum upto 1.25% of credit risk weighted assets.
+General provision against unclassified loans and off-balance sheet exposures: As per BRPD Circular Letter No. 5 dated 31 May 2016, amount of general provision maintained against unclassified loans and offbalance sheet exposures as of the reporting date has been considered.